BDE-ISATI/wei-api-v4/ERRORS.md

 - `alreadyInTeam`: The user is already in a team.
 - `challengeLimit`: The user has reached the maximum number of challenges.
 - `challengeNotActive`: The challenge is not active.
+- `invalidUsage`: Trying to request a picture id for invalid usage.